fbpx

 One notable change was the addition of more accessory exercises designed to help trainees build muscle mass.

-Similar to other 5×5 methods, Madcow’s version retained its core of using progressively heavier weights to create overload and develop strength in the primary lifts: bench press, squat, deadlift, overhead press, and barbell row.
+Like other 5×5 methods, Madcow’s version retained its core of using progressively heavier weights to create overload and develop strength in the primary lifts: bench press, squat, deadlift, overhead press, and barbell row.

 Like GVT, Madcow 5×5 is an effective training method many fitness enthusiasts use.
 It is based on sound training principles and is considered one of the best intermediate powerlifting programs.